03 MAY 05 MAY

-The Circuit of Jerez is a popular venue for team testing throughout the year.
-The circuit consists of two alternative tracks, which were resurfaced in 2005; the circuit used for the MotoGP consists of 13 turns; 5 left corners and 8 right corners with the longest straight measures 0.61 km.
+The Circuit of Jerez has been a popular venue for team testing throughout the year for both F1 and MotoGP.
+It is also a favoured track of the MotoGP riders, which consists of 13 turns; 5 left corners and 8 right corners.
+Its longest straight measures 0.61 km.

-Located approximately 18km from the Jerez Airport, and 10km from Jerez City Centre.
-Set amongst the southern valleys of Spain, the Jerez circuit offers fans consistent good weather (it boasts 3,200 hours of sunshine a year) and beautiful scenery, which attracts many MotoGP fans through its gates.
+Located approximately 14km from the Jerez Airport, and 10km from Jerez City Centre, the circuit is set amongst the southern valleys of Spain.
+This circuit offers fans consistent good weather (it boasts 3,200 hours of sunshine a year) and beautiful scenery, which attracts many MotoGP fans through its gates.

 The grandstands offers excellent views of the track, with the capacity to welcome 250,000 spectators.
 The circuit has been complimented by race goers for the circuits facilities and special atmosphere.